vatpac-technology/pilot-procedures/docs/local-procedures/sydney.md

 During HN, helicopters must conform to the fixed wing circuit.

 ### IFR Operations & Instrument Approaches
-During TWR hours, IFR aircraft will receive an airways clearance from CN SMC or ADC.
+During tower hours, IFR aircraft will receive an airways clearance from CN SMC or ADC.

 The only instrument approach at YSCN is the RNP-W approach.
 This approach commences OCTA and enters the CN CTR.